longturn/games/AU1/data/augmented2/README.augmented.txt

-Direct Democracy - need Rhetorics (not Polytheism) Monotheism - need Code of Laws (not Absolutism) Absolutism - need Ceremonial Burial (not Agriculture, so can be prepared without poisonous tech)
+Direct Democracy - need Rhetorics (not Polytheism) Monotheism - need Code of Laws (not Absolutism) Absolutism - need Ceremonial Burial (not Agriculture, so can be prepared without poisonous tech) Inf.
+Barracks I obsoleted by General Staff, not Metallurgy Navigation need Thalassocracy
+Sea Exploration need Navigation+Invention, req for Maggellan Exp. and Trade Company Magnetism need Sea Exploration+Metallurgy
+Overseas Trade need Magnetism+Economics
+Capitalism need Economics+The Republic, req. for Stock Market Industrialization need Capitalism and Railroads

 6. Govs:
 Revolution_Unhappiness = 3 for First Republic
 Less Corruption for Tribal
 Science penalty for Despo = Tribal (25%, not 50%)
-Food waste for Despo similar to toher govs
+Food waste for Despo similar to other govs

 7. Other:
 Irrigation possible with Forestry, but works with Agricultural Farming Shield waste by distance decreased by Craft Guilds, not Banking